Alcides Sagarra Carón: Career

-Carón was born in Santiago de Cuba.
+Alcides was born in Santiago de Cuba.

-From 1951-1954 he was an active boxer himself but quit due to his asthma.
+Between 1951 and 1954 he was an active boxer himself but quit due to his asthma.
 He worked as a mechanic but kept studying at the Sports Institute Manuel Fajardo.

 In 1962 he became coach who quickly gained the reputation of being a strict disciplinarian, in 1963 he prepared the boxers of Havanna Province for the national championships.
 He sought the help of East German professor Kurt Rosentil to develop all kinds of innovative training methods.

 He was so successful that as early as 1964 he was promoted to national head coach.

 Also instrumental was Andrey Chervonenko, a Soviet coach sent to share training techniques as a display of Communism solidarity.

 The first stars of the team were Enrique Regüeiferos (63,5 kilograms), Rolando Garbey (71 kg) and Roberto Caminero (60 kg) Cuba's first PanAm champ 1963.

 Cuba medaled at the Olympics for the first time in 1968 (Regüeiferos, Garbey).